The Boyz-n-the Hood

-"Boyz-n-the-Hood" is the debut single by Eazy-E, then leader of a new rap group, N.W.A.
-Released in March 1987, the single was a local hit, reissued, by year's end, on N.W.A's EP titled N.W.A. and on the unauthorized compilation album N.W.A. and the Posse.
+"The Boyz-n-the Hood" is the debut single by American rapper Eazy E, a member of the hip-hop group N.W.A.
+Released in March 1987, the single was a local hit, reissued by year's end on the unauthorized compilation album N.W.A. and the Posse.

 Background

-Eric Wright, who founded Ruthless Records in 1986, had tasked the Ruthless songcrafting team—record producer Dr. Dre, aided by DJ Yella and Arabian Prince, and ghostwriter Ice Cube—to draft the song in line with Wright's vision.
-But once a rap group signed from New York City rejected it, Wright rapped it himself, dubbed Eazy-E. In 1988, having gained rapper MC Ren, N.W.A released its official debut album, Straight Outta Compton.
+Eric Wright, who founded Ruthless Records in 1987, had tasked the Ruthless song-writing team — record producer Dr. Dre, aided by Arabian Prince, and ghostwriter Ice Cube — to draft the song in line with Wright's vision.
+But when the song was rejected by the New York-based rap group it had first been pitched to, Wright decided to rap it himself, under the name "Eazy E".
+In 1989, having gained rapper MC Ren and producer DJ Yella, N.W.A released its official debut album, Straight Outta Compton.

 While N.W.A's Straight Outta Compton album spurred the Los Angeles area's hip hop to drop electro and rapidly go hardcore, the rappers still called it "reality rap", whereas news media would soon call it "gangsta rap".
-Meanwhile, also in 1988, a "Boyz-n-the-Hood" remix arrived on an N.W.A companion album cheekier, Eazy's debut album Eazy-Duz-It.
-After N.W.A's disbanding in 1991, Eazy's EP titled It's On (Dr. Dre) 187um Killa, released in 1993, brings another remix, "Boyz N tha Hood (G-Mix)".
+Meanwhile, in 1988, "The Boyz-n-the Hood" was remixed for Eazy's debut album Eazy-Duz-It.
+After N.W.A's disbanding in 1991, Eazy's EP titled It's On (Dr. Dre) 187um Killa, released in 1993, brought another remix, "Boyz n tha Hood (G-mix)".

-Yet in 1991, the title became iconic instead through director John Singleton, who borrowed this song's title for his film Boyz n the Hood.
-The song, rather, took altogether nearly 30 years to hit the pop chart.
-Released in August 2015, the film Straight Outta Compton had renewed interest in N.W.A when, on September 5, "Boyz-n-the-Hood" debuted on the Billboard Hot 100.
-That week, at #50, it was the chart's third-highest debut, behind the 1988 title track "Straight Outta Compton" (the other song being "Hit the Quan"), originally too incendiary for wide radio play.
+The song was released in August 2015, the film Straight Outta Compton had renewed interest in N.W.A when, on September 5, "Boyz-n-the Hood" debuted on the Billboard Hot 100.
+That week, at #50, it was the chart's third-highest debut, behind the 1989 title track "Straight Outta Compton" (the other song being "Hit the Quan"), originally too incendiary for wide radio play.